The big short: GameStop effect puts global bets worth billions at risk

 Bets against GameStop alone amounted to more than $2.2 billion as of Monday, FIS' Analytics data showed, equivalent to more than a fifth of the company's market value.

-However, the company's share price has quadrupled since the end of last week, reaching as much as $340 in U.S. pre-market trading on Wednesday.
+However, the company's share price has quadrupled since the end of last week and added as much as 86% in early Wednesday trading to $276.

 "Most of the short positions are funded on margins.
 And so when markets run against you, you are stopped out if you are a short seller," said Kaspar Hense, a fund manager at BlueBay Asset Management, which runs $60 billion in assets.